dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Complex Analysis/Complex Week 1 Preliminaries.md

 	- Harmonic
 	- Uniformly continuous
 	- Entire
-- State the Laplace equation
+- State the Laplace equation.
+- What is the Dirichlet problem?
+- Discuss how to carry out partial fraction decomposition
+- Determine the radius of convergence of the power series for $\sqrt z$ expanded at $z_0= 4 + 3i$.

 ![](../../attachments/Pasted%20image%2020210517025125.png)
 - ![](../../attachments/Pasted%20image%2020210517022935.png)